nervous-systems/serverless-cljs-plugin/README.md

 ### Configuration

-As an alternative to `cljsCompiler: lumo`, `cljsCompiler.lumo` may be specified as a map of compiler options:
+As an alternative to `cljsCompiler: lumo`, `cljsCompiler.lumo` may be specified as a map of options.
+Currently supported:

 ```yml
 custom: